 Do not apply human coconut oil products on your dog unless you are sure it doesn't have any ingredients in it that would bother them.
 If all the ingredients are safe, then it's fine to use coconut oil products intended for human use, though dosages would need to be changed, if there are dosages.

 There is no reason why you can't just buy a jar of coconut oil from the baking section of your grocery store to feed or use on your dog unless it has something else added to it.
 And it shouldn't.
-Avoid those on general principle.
+Avoid those on general principles.

 Things to Know When Purchasing Coconut Oil for Dogs